DUNE-DAQ/drunc/.github/pull_request_template.md

 - [ ] Minimal system quick test passes (`pytest -s minimal_system_quick_test.py`)
 - [ ] Drunc integration tests pass (`pytest -m integration_tests`) Note - at the time of creating this template, these tests have not been written hence remain as a TODO.
 - [ ] Testing skipped as there are no core code changes in this PR

-## Suggested manual testing checklist

-_If applicable, include a description of what should be run to demonstrate the changes that are being made._

 ## Further checks